ninjapretzel/ExServer/paper/readme.md

 The "System" part of a strict ECS system can be accomplished simply by registering additional `Service`s, which get the `EntityService` attached to the same `Server`, and do lookups for `Entity`s that contain a set of 1, 2, or 3 well known `Comp`onents, and operating on those sets of entities as needed.

+### `Map`s again
+`Map`s are handled by a `MapService`, which is used to locate, create, and destroy `Map`s.

 I brought over all of the `Map` code from the previous attempt, and rewired it to work with `Entity`s and `Comp`onents.
 Clients can be subscribed to an `Entity` ID by the server (and they are always given an `Entity` with the same ID as their `Client` object).
-This will make the client always receive data for that entity when it is updated.
+This will make the client always receive data for that entity when it is updated, however technically the subscription model is a part of the `EntityService`, which the `MapService` makes use of.

+`Map`s no longer run on `async Task`s, but run on workers within a thread pool.
+The `MapService` Active `Map`s are thrown into a `ConcurrentQueue` and yanked out by a worker, which calculates the delta time for that map, and runs the update logic, and then puts it back into the queue.
+The `MapService` maintains a `WorkPool<Map>`, which manages worker threads that will update `Map`s, as well as the set of `Map`s that should actually be worked on, to allow for removals.

+Movement, spawning, and despawning, and server-side `Entity` collision detection is handled within the worker thread, with each map being an isolated container.
+Currently, collision detection is un-implemented, but will use `Comp`onents on entities within the map for very simple collision detection.

-I extended the system to allow for "sharding"/"channels"/"blocks", but haven't actually tested it yet.
+I designed the `MapService` to allow for "sharding"/"channels"/"blocks", or multiple separate copies of the same map, with different sets of clients connected, but haven't actually tested it yet.

+`Map`s are still broken into fixed-sized cells, and the visibility calculation is the same as the previous attempt, but I added a feature to add bounds to the map itself, which clamps the positions of any `Entity`s within the map, when they are moved.

 ### Using a real database